Study: 95% of hero dogs ignored by authorities when barking for help - The Beaverton

 Study: 95% of hero dogs ignored by authorities when barking for help

-REGINA, SK – A new conducted by researchers at The Littlest Hobo Memorial University has uncovered a starling trend; in 95% of cases, most hero ’ attempts to get help are ignored by human authority figures.
+REGINA, SK – A new conducted by researchers at The Littlest Hobo Memorial has uncovered a starling trend; in 95% of cases, most hero ’ attempts to get help are ignored by human authority figures.

 “Going back through hundreds of incidents of having fallen down wells and similar crises, we found that only 5% of dogs that went to alert other humans were taken seriously,” states Dr. Karen Littlewood of LHMU’s Department of Canine Heroics.
 “And of the few cases where they were, was because they managed to put their request in writing and file a report, or gathered enough other dogs to assist.”